ibm-hyper-protect/linuxone-vsi-automation-samples/terraform-hpvs/dynamic-registry/README.md

 In such a case it is possible to dynamically override the registry as well as the pull credentials.
 This is an coordinated effort between the workload provider and the deployer.

+**Note:** the templating approach only works for a [compose](https://pages.github.ibm.com/ZaaS/hpse-contract-schema/#allOf_i1_workload_compose) based workload and also only for images referenced via a digest (i.e. no support for DCT based workloads)

 #### Workload Provider

 The workload provider marks the registry as dynamic by using a replacement variable in the docker compose file: